Enquire About This Tour Code SAR South American Dreams

 Rio Carnival Supplement

 All Group Tours that start, end or travel through Rio de Janeiro for Carnival have an additional supplement added to cover the higher cost of accommodation for the arrival (Thursday) and departure (Tuesday) days.
+We are unable to secure single rooms over these days and so any upgrade to your own room will be unavailable.

 Day by Day Itinerary